Skip to content

 Fruity Pebbles Treats

 These Fruity Pebbles treats are soft, chewy and full of colorful Fruity pebbles cereal and marshmallows.
-The whole family will love this gooey bar that is easy to make with only 4 ingredients!
+This gooey no-bake dessert is easy to make with only 4 ingredients!

 Sliced fruity pebbles treats on counter.